Partner-provider development and approval process

 Potential partner-provider identified: Individual Schools may identify a potential partner-provider, or indeed potential partner-providers may make initial contact with the University.
 In all cases, the following steps will be taken:

-Pro Vice-Chancellor (International and Partnerships) will conduct an initial assessment to determine:
+The Dean, Global Professional School or nominee will conduct an initial assessment to determine:

 - Strategic fit of proposed partner-provider including location and programs to be offered